TheSharks/WildBeastDocs/docs/commands.md

 The prefix is not specified in this reference.
 You have to apply your own prefix to the commands.
 If you don't know the prefix, type `@BotName prefix` in the server you're using.

+Another thing to note is that some commands will have an empty `Usage` field on this page.
+This means that the command takes no arguments and is accepted as such.

 ## Command reference

 ### General commands